scummvm/scummvm-sites/README.md

 To run this online as a CI server and to give feedback about what regressions in our discord channel.

 This has been achieved.
 It reports changes on our discord channel.
-A stretch goal is to show changes in buildsteps, instead of a full build.

 ## How to add a new test target: